Rays beat Rangers 8-4 to end 4-game losing streak - Philly

 TRAINER'S ROOM

-Rangers: OF Delino DeSheilds (broken left hamate bone) is hitting off a tee.
+Rangers: OF Delino DeShields (broken left hamate bone) is hitting off a tee.

 Rays: CF Kevin Kiermaier, who tore a ligament in his right thumb sliding into second base Sunday, will have surgery Friday and be out two to three months. ...
 1B Brad Miller (strained left groin) could start a minor league rehab assignment Tuesday with Class A Charlotte.